Aji Pangeran Tumenggung Pranoto International Airport

-The airport is operated by UPBU APT Pranoto Samarinda, under the Ministry of Transportation.
+The airport is operated by Directorate General of Civil Aviation (DGCA), under the Ministry of Transportation.
 In 2022, the Indonesian Ministry of Transportation planned to partially sell the airport stake to foreign corporation and Astra Infra.

-Having been in commercial operation since 2018, Samarinda Airport is an important Australian passenger gateway for East Borneo's wildlife, and an important contributor to Samarinda's economy, within BIMP-EAGA.
-It is situated just northeast of the new capital of Indonesia.
-Strategically located at the heart of East Borneo and its proximity to the new capital of Indonesia, the transport authority is enhancing the airport's status as East Borneo's primary international hub airport.

 In 2019, Samarinda Airport handled 1.1 million passengers and according to Indonesian government, the airport will reach its maximum terminal capacity (1.5 million passengers) if no extra terminal is added.
 About 68 percent of its flights are operated with narrow-body jets.

-In the first half of 2021, the airport achieved the third fastest passenger rebound in East Borneo, recording a 1.22% increase year-on-year, ahead of Sultan Aji Muhammad Sulaiman Airport (fourth place).
+In the first half of 2021, the airport achieved the third fastest passenger rebound in East Borneo, recording a 1.22% increase year-on-year, ahead of Sultan Aji Muhammad Sulaiman Sepinggan Airport (fourth place).
 The figure still remains below the pre-pandemic (2019) levels.
 However the airport passenger market share actually increased by over 2% (23%) during the first half of 2021, compared to 2020 levels (East Kalimantan).
 The airport was chosen as one of the Top 11 Remarkable International-Class Airports in Indonesia by Wonderful Indonesia in 2020.